-The optimal temperature for maximum enzymatic enzyme detergent cleaning performance peaks at 137 degrees Fahrenheit (137 degree Fahrenheit = 58.33 degree Celsius).
+The temperature for maximum enzymatic cleaning performance peaks at 137 degrees Fahrenheit (58.33 degree Celsius).

-The cleaning activity of the enzyme detergents at temperatures below and above this point is less but does offer cleaning value.
-The cleaning activity of the enzyme detergents does not stop at this temperature but is does lessen as the temperature increases or decreases.
+The cleaning activity of the enzymes at temperatures below and above this point is less but does offer cleaning performance.
+The cleaning activity of the enzymes does not stop at this temperature but is does lessen as the temperature increases or decreases.
 The cleaning performance of detergents is not impacted by the temperatures used in our healthcare industry for cleaning or decontamination, for manual cleaning, or by scope washers, ultrasonic cleaners, automated washers, and case cart washers.

-Lipase Enzyme Cleaners break down fat to cleave fatty acid residue from the glycerol residue in a neutral fat or phospholipid.
+Lipase Enzymes break down fat to cleave fatty acid residue from the glycerol residue in a neutral fat or phospholipid.

-Amylase Enzyme Cleaners break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives.
+Amylase Enzymes break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives.

-Carbohydrase Enzyme Cleaners break down starch to a lower level) catalyzes hydrolysis of higher carbohydrates to lower forms.
+Carbohydrase Enzymes break down starch to a lower level) catalyzes hydrolysis of higher carbohydrates to lower forms.

-Protease Enzyme Cleaners break down blood including the proteinases and peptidases, to catalyze the hydrolytic breakdown of proteins.
+Protease Enzymes break down blood including the proteinases and peptidases, to catalyze the hydrolytic breakdown of proteins.

 The use of Enzyme Detergent Cleaners of various compositions and concentrations becoming common.
 Over half of all detergent cleaners available contain enzymes.
 The enzymatic enzyme detergent cleaner industry is the largest single market for enzymes, at rate of 25 - 30% of total sales.
 Details of which enzymes are used within enzymatic enzyme detergent cleaners and the ways in which they are best used, are rarely been published.